-You’ll know that you reconciled your credit card balance successfully when the difference between your statement ending balance and cleared balance is zero.
+You’ll know you reconciled your credit card balance successfully when the difference between your statement ending balance and cleared balance is zero.

 After you click Reconcile Now, a pop-up screen will appear asking whether you want to write a check for payment now or enter a bill to pay later.
 If you don’t want to execute either of the two actions, click Cancel, and you’re done.
-Otherwise, choose your option and click and OK.
+Otherwise, choose your option and click OK.

 - Write a check for payment now: Create a check for the entire credit card balance or a portion of it that you want to pay.

 - Enter a bill for payment later: Enter a bill to pay the balance by the due date.
-This creates a bill that will appear in your unpaid bills screen to remind you to make the payment.
+This creates a bill that will appear on your unpaid bills screen to remind you to make the payment.